tomjepsoncreative/website/blog/posts/2020/showing-up.md

 ---
 layout: post-layout.njk
-title: Showing up: for now, for later, for you
+title: Showing up - For now, for later, for you.
 date: 2020-07-09
 tags: ['post']
 ---